pymc-labs/CausalPy/docs/source/glossary.rst

    Pretest-posttest design
       A quasi-experimental design where the treatment effect is estimated by comparing an outcome measure before and after treatment.

+   Propensity scores
+      An estimate of the probability of adopting a treatment status.
+Used in re-weighting schemes to balance observational data.

    Quasi-experiment
       An empirical comparison used to estimate the effects of a treatment where units are not assigned to conditions at random.